lancerael/pi-auth/README.md

 cd your-repository
 ```

+Rename `.env.example` to `.env`.
+These default values will let you test and develop.

 ### Quick start

 The quickest way to try the app locally, is to make sure Docker is running, then start the application with: